Last Updated on January 7, 2023 by Ellen Christian

 This is simply a way to let the herbal properties of the dried herbs infuse your bathwater.
 Using a muslin or organza bag helps to keep the herbs contained in one place rather than floating throughout the tub.

-If you don’t have a bag, you can certainly just dump the herbs into the tub.
-But, you will need to rinse off and clean out the tub afterward.
+You can undoubtedly dump the herbs into the tub if you don’t have a bag.
+But you will need to rinse off and clean out the tub afterward.

 How do you use bath tea?

 After you make this bath tea recipe, you will put the herbs into a little organza or muslin bag.
 Then, either hang the bag over the water spout.
 Or, toss the bag into the water.

 As your tub fills with water, the herbs will infuse the warm water with their properties.
 Then, get in and relax.